-Consistent with the objectives and principles of the FEI, the welfare of the equestrian community, especially minors, is of paramount concern.
-When any member of equestrian community, such as Athlete, Support Personnel, Coach, Trainer, Groom, Official, volunteer or staff member - is subjected to or engages in abuse or misconduct, it undermines the mission of FEI and is inconsistent with the best interests of equestrian sport.
-All forms of harassment and abuse are prohibited and will not be tolerated by the FEI.
+Consistent with the objectives and principles of the FEI, the welfare of the equestrian community, especially minors and adults at risk1, is of paramount concern.
+When any member of the equestrian community, such as an Athlete, Support Personnel, Coach, Trainer, Groom, Official, volunteer or staff member - is subjected to or engages in abuse or misconduct, it undermines the mission of FEI and is inconsistent with the best interests of equestrian sport.
+All forms of harassment and abuse are prohibited and will not be tolerated by the FEI will take appropriate action pursuant to this Policy to the extent there iswhere there is a risk of harm within the context of participation in equestrian sport.